Recent Blog Articles

 Joint pain can rob you of life's simple pleasures—you may no longer look forward to walking your dog, gardening, or chasing a tennis ball across the court.
 Even the basics of getting through your day, like getting into the car or carrying laundry to the basement, can become sharp reminders of your limitations.

 - Warm up first.
 Muscles stretch more easily when warm.
-Doing the warm-ups before any workout, or taking a warm shower or bath, will do the trick.
+Try doing warm-ups before a workout, or take a warm shower or bath first.

 - Feel no pain.
 Stretch only to the point of mild tension, never to the point of pain.
 If a stretch hurts, stop doing it.
 Reset your position carefully and try again.
 With time and practice, your flexibility will improve.